jaaywags/grafana-dotnet-demo/README.md

 - This is an unsecured logging server.
 So anyone with the loki or prometheus endpoints can flood your servers.
 Very unlikely but you never know.
 - The way I am sending logs to Loki is through an http endpoint.
 So all you need to do is set up a domain with ProxyPass to `http://127.0.0.1:3100`.
 I also turn off all CORS policies.
 - The way metrics and traces are sent are through gRPC, not HTTP.
 So you don't need a virtual host.
 Instead, you should just open up a port for `4317`.

+## Other Dashboards

+Grafana provides so many dashboards.
+You can [find more here](https://grafana.com/grafana/dashboards/).
+The one I used in this demo project is a modified version of [this dashboard](https://grafana.com/grafana/dashboards/19924-asp-net-core/).